mohammed-alyaseen/mohammed-alyaseen/README.md

 🖐 Hello!
 My name is Mohammed.
 I am a web developer.

-Do you want to view my detail profile?
+Do you want to view my detailed profile?
 [Go to my profile site!](https://mohammed-alyaseen.github.io/portfolio/)

 # 📝 TODO-2023